 The campsite also had good showers.
 I even washed some clothes, which was necessary.

-Near Dun-sur-Muese we deviated from the planned route.
-The plan was to cross the river on to a less busy road.
-Instead, we stayed on the same road because it wasn't that crowded and cycling went smoothly.
+Near Dun-sur-Muese, we deviated from the planned route.
+The plan was to cross the river onto a less busy road.
+Instead, we stayed on the same road because it wasn't crowded, and cycling went smoothly.

 Daily distance 170.63 km